earthly/website/blog/_posts/2023-03-29-what-is-nix.md

  - Nix
  - Docker
  - Package Manager
-excerpt: "Learn what Nix is and how it can revolutionize software development with its unique approach to package management, build systems, and operating systems.
-Discover how Nix brings the power of purely functional programming to computing and why it's gaining popularity among developers."
+excerpt: Learn what Nix is and how it can revolutionize software development with its unique approach to package management and operating system configuration.
+Discover how Nix brings the power of purely functional programming to build systems and ensures reproducibility and control over software dependencies.
 ---

 I was at a bar with friends, and one of them mentioned that they'd heard that Nix is [turning 20 this month](https://discourse.nixos.org/t/nix-20th-anniversary-march-of-nix/24209).